elm-training/elm-training/README.md

 - Notice the new "Scaling the Elm Architecture" section: http://guide.elm-lang.org/reuse/.
 He's advocating the same approach as us (focus on reusing functions before modules.
 He introduces it first!
 Should we change the order?)

-- What to do about Autocomplete? http://package.elm-lang.org/packages/thebritican/elm-autocomplete/latest is brand new.

 TODO
 ------------------